 This MD&A uses the terms measured, indicated, and inferred mineral resources as a relative measure of the level of confidence in the resource estimate.
 Readers are cautioned that mineral resources are not economic mineral reserves and that the economic viability of mineral resources that are not mineral reserves has not been demonstrated.
 The estimate of mineral resources may be materially affected by geology, environmental, permitting, legal, title, socio-political, marketing, or other relevant issues.
+Inferred mineral resources have a great amount of uncertainty as to their existence and as to whether they can be mined legally or economically.
+It cannot be assumed that all or any part of the inferred mineral resources will ever be upgraded to a higher category.
+Mineral resources are not mineral reserves and do not have demonstrated economic viability.
 It cannot be assumed that all or any part of an inferred mineral resource will ever be upgraded to an indicated or measured mineral resource category.
 The mineral resource estimate is classified in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum's "CIM Definition Standards on Mineral Resources and Mineral Reserves" incorporated by reference into NI 43-101.
-Under Canadian rules, estimates of inferred mineral resources may not form the basis of feasibility or pre-feasibility studies or economic studies except for a preliminary economic assessment as defined under NI 43-101.
+Under Canadian rules, estimates of inferred mineral resources may not form the basis of feasibility or prefeasibility studies or economic studies except for a preliminary economic assessment as defined under NI 43-101.
 Readers are cautioned not to assume that further work on the stated resources will lead to mineral reserves that can be mined economically.